paulchernoch/HilbertTransformation/README.md

   B. Hilbert Index to HilbertPoint to N-Dimensional coordinates

+  This is how to convert a distance along the Hilbert curve into a D-dimensional point.

       int bits = ???;       // Pick so that 2^bits exceeds the largest value in any coordinate. int dimensions = ???; // Number of dimensions for the point. var index1 = new BigInteger(...);